countable/node-dogecoin/README.md

 ## Examples

-Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets).
-I also wrote a [wallet app](https://github.com/countable/dogelet) to test this module.
+Some code examples follow below, but for more complete examples, see [these snippets](https://github.com/brotchie/dogecoin-code-snippets), or this [wallet app](https://github.com/countable/dogelet) which was created to to test this module.

 ```js
 var dogecoin = require('node-dogecoin')()